Shemmy13/Beyond-the-Numbers-Unlocking-Sales-Performance-in-Nigeria/README.md

 # Beyond-the-Numbers-Unlocking-Sales-Performance-in-Nigeria
-A Data-Driven Analysis of Retail Trends in Lagos, Abuja, and Kano **📖 Project Overview**
+A Data-Driven Analysis of Retail Trends in Lagos, Abuja, and Kano.

+**📖 Project Overview**
 This project presents a detailed analysis of sales transactions recorded between January 2, 2024, and March 1, 2024.
 The dataset covers 100 unique transactions across four major Nigerian regions: Lagos, Abuja, Kano, and Ibadan.
 The analysis focuses on two primary product categories: Technology and Grocery, managed by a sales team of five representatives.
 The goal was to move beyond basic reporting to uncover actionable insights regarding regional demand, high-value clients, and sales efficiency.

 **🎯 Objectives**
 The primary objectives of this analysis were to:
 •	Evaluate Revenue & Volume: Assess total revenue generation and sales volume across different categories.